 The Vines, a modest mansion with a beautiful view, is a 35-minute walk to the city centre of Oxford.
 It also has a common room, dining room, large kitchen, and laundry facilities.

-If you are accepted to the programme, you will be asked to fill out a housing form in which you may indicate the housing option you prefer.
-However, please bear in mind that SCIO will not always be able to accommodate housing preferences and most students will be housed at The Vines
+If you are accepted to the programme, you will be asked to fill out a housing form in which you may indicate any rooming preferences you have.
+However, please bear in mind that SCIO will not always be able to accommodate housing preferences.

 What will I eat?